supercollider/supercollider/README.md

 The official docs can be viewed in the SuperCollider IDE's built-in documentation browser.
 You can also view them online at [doc.sccode.org](http://doc.sccode.org/).

-We recommend the following resources for learning SC:
+We recommend the following resources in order to learn SC:

 - [A Gentle Introduction to SuperCollider](https://ccrma.stanford.edu/~ruviaro/texts/A_Gentle_Introduction_To_SuperCollider.pdf), a free ebook by Bruno Ruviaro
 - [Eli Fieldsteel's video tutorials](https://www.youtube.com/playlist?list=PLPYzvS8A_rTaNDweXe6PX4CXSGq4iEWYC)